 Precious Metals and 457 Plans

-As noted, investment options are limited inside of 457 plans, with most offering only a handful of annuities and mutual funds.
+As noted, investment options are limited inside of 457 plans.
 If your employer participates in them, 457 plans can be a starting point for retirement savings.

 However, even the SEC speaks of asset allocation and diversification as being critical principles of sound investing.
 Many people find themselves reallocating their retirement savings and diversifying their holdings.

 One way to diversify your retirement savings—and potentially hedge your savings against inflation—is by buying precious metals in an IRA.
 Precious metals can offer several benefits, including:

 - They offer a safe-haven approach.
 Precious metals such as gold or silver can shield against fluctuations in the economy.

 - They endure far better than fiat currencies.
 The value of the dollar can be quite volatile.
 When the strength of the dollar is reduced, gold often rises—which could protect your retirement savings during troubled economic times.

 - They retain value.
 Inflation can devastate savings if all of your holdings are in fiat currency.
 Precious metals offer protection against inflation.
 This can offer great peace of mind.

 With the limited options available in 457 plans, reallocating all or some of your 457 plan into other retirement vehicles—such as a Precious Metals IRA—could help protect your future.